codekraft-studio/angular-media-preview/README.md

 ## [DEMO](http://www.codekraft.it/demos/angular-media-preview/)

-## Getting started:
+### Getting started:
 Download it using npm with the following command:
 ```bash
 npm i angular-media-preview
 ```
 or clone it from GitHub.

-Load the script to your HTML page:
+Add the script to your HTML page:
 ```html
 <script type="text/javascript" src="angular-media-preview.module.js"></script>
 ```